AliRezaJoodi/AVR_Projects/ConferenceTimer_7Segment_ATmega32/README.md

 Display:        7-Segment

 Note: Included schematic and PCB layout with Proteus
+Note: Included simulation with Proteus
 Note: It's a prototype and should get better

 ### Folder and Files Description
 It has included: